Kotlin/dokka/README.md

 ### Using the Gradle plugin

 The preferred way is to use `plugins` block.
-Since Kotlin compiler used by dokka is still in EAP, you not only need to add `dokka` to the `build.gradle.kts` file, but you also need to modify the `settings.gradle.kts` file:
+Since dokka is currently not published to the Gradle plugin portal, you not only need to add `dokka` to the `build.gradle.kts` file, but you also need to modify the `settings.gradle.kts` file:

 build.gradle.kts: